Python-do-ECARES/Classes/Session_2/Readme.md

 ![](images/step2.E.png)

-Commit changes to your branch.
+In the bottom-left part of the window you can assign a **summary** and a **description** to your changes.
+Make sure to use *standardised summaries*, see below.
+Then commit your changes to you own branch.

 ![](images/step2.F.png)